liuyinz/binky.el/README.md

 ## Feature

 - Better UI experience than `register-to-point`, such as preview customization, jump highlight and margin indicator
-- Integration with buffers switch, and more sorting strategies are provided now and in future
+- Integration with buffers switch to record last point position as float position
 - Vim-like mark and jump style.

 ## Comparison